 Professional Outlook for Diagnostic Medical Sonographers

-According to the Occupational Outlook Handbook of the U.S. Bureau of Labor Statistics, there will be an enormous demand for diagnostic medical sonographers in the coming decade.
-One reason for this is that as ultrasound technology evolves, it will become a more common method used to assist in diagnosing medical conditions, favored over more invasive procedures.
+According to the United States Bureau of Labor Statistics, demand for diagnostic medical sonographers is expected to be solid in the coming decade, and a major reason for this occupational trend is that ultrasound technology continues to evolve, and it is bound to become a more common method used to assist in diagnosing conditions.
+Whenever possible, sonography will always be favored over more invasive procedures.

-The median salary for diagnostic medical sonographers in 2010 was $64,380 per year, and the median hourly pay was $30.95 per hour.
-While there were already 53,700 people working in diagnostic medical sonography jobs in 2010, employment in this sector is expected to rise by a whopping 44 per cent by the end of the decade.
-This amounts to an occupational growth that is much higher than the average for all occupations.
-The federal labor statisticians anticipate a demand for approximately another 23,400 trained diagnostic medical sonographers in just the next seven years.
+The median salary for diagnostic medical sonographers in 2017 was $65,620 per year, and the median hourly pay was $31.55 per hour.
+While there were already 67,300 professionals working in sonography jobs in 2016, employment in this sector is expected to rise by a respectable 23 percent by the year 2026.
+This amounts to an occupational growth that is considerably higher than the average for all occupations.
+The anticipated demand as of 2019 is about 22,400 trained diagnostic medical sonographers over the next seven years.